micro-manager/futureMMCore/mm_kernel/README.md

 # MMKernel
-The major problems with the core as currently designed are:
+The major problems with `MMCore` as currently designed are:

 **1. Memory management**:
   * Two pathways with image buffer and ciruclar buffer